matthewJull/odin-recipes/README.md

 # odin-recipes
-A small project to review my acquired HTML/CSS skills.
+A small study project to review my acquired HTML/CSS skills.
 I will refactor it whenever I feel some improvements.
+All copyrighted content which I've used belongs to its rightful owners.